sandeeprajkumbargeri/csci5229/Project/README.md

 - Left Click - For Yes/No at Collision-Detection/Mission-Accomplished prompts

 #### P.S
 - The ErrCheck throws an error in draw_playback_screen function.
 This could probably be because the textures are being loaded in the middle of the program.
-That's my best guess as I happened to use gdb to find out that this is being cause by the LoadTexBMP for no real reason.
+That's my best guess as I happened to use gdb to find out that this is being cause by the LoadTexBMP for no real reason. -> Reason: 1.
+GL_SMOOTH used in between glBegin(GL_QUAD) and glEnd(GL_QUAD) while defining surfaces for flag and some other surface.
+2. astronauth.mtl shininess was 256.. made it 32.
 - I used few large textures as I use a 4K screen and smaller textures render very poorly when zoomed in.
 I have the smaller textures with me and am more than happy to replace the large textures.